+Retention Policy

-Retention Policy- Students enrolled in the RN-BSN major are expected to adhere to the following:
+Students enrolled in the RN-BSN major are expected to adhere to the following:

 - 1. Maintain a 2.5 grade point average - 2.
 Achieve "satisfactory" completion of all course and practicum competencies and related proficiencies - 3.
 Achieve "satisfactory" evaluations of performance in practicum settings by course faculty, or clinical preceptors during off-campus practicum rotations - 4.
 Attain a "C" or above in all nursing courses - 5.
+Maintain an active, unencumbered (unrestricted) RN license (North Carolina or equivalent) - 6.
+Maintain an acceptable criminal background history. - 7.
+Maintain current CPR and liability insurance when taking clinical courses - 8.
+Maintain sound mental and physical health necessary to meet the performance standards and learning outcomes - 9.
+Continuously meet clinical agency requirements to include immunizations - 10.
+Adhere to the established professional behavior guidelines and dress code requirements for Catawba College and applicable clinical agencies

 Students falling below a cumulative GPA of 2.5 will be placed on probation.
 Students must increase their GPA to a 2.5 (or above) after one probationary semester in order to remain in the program.
 Failure to meet the 2.5 GPA requirement after one probationary semester, will lead to dismissal from the program.
 In certain circumstances, students who have been dismissed may reapply to the program.
 The Chair of Nursing has the final say in this matter.